 I won’t profess to label this post as a “guide to the best pizza in London”, as everyone is likely to have their own views on this one.
 Instead, here goes with a few of my go-to’s whenever I find myself craving this comfort food classic.

 I’m lucky to count this charming family-run Italian restaurant as my local, with dinners here somewhat of a family tradition.
 We love the cheerfully-lively yet laid-back vibes, not to mention the warm welcome always enthused by the attentive staff.

 The wood-fired pizzas are just divine – perfectly crisp edges, a thin base and the softest cheese, alongside an extensive selection of mouth-watering toppings to choose from.
-The simple and wholesome penne pomodoro also stands out with its generous heaping of a rich tomato and basil sauce; while, fresh in from Italy, the burratina is also a must – far lighter than your average mozzarella and more buttery too, sitting pertly on a bed of grilled aubergine, marinated red onions dressed with a sharp balsamic reduction.
+Fresh in from Italy, the burratina is also a must – far lighter than your average mozzarella and more buttery too, sitting pertly on a bed of grilled aubergine, marinated red onions dressed with a sharp balsamic reduction.

 As for dessert, the densely-layered tiramisu is one of the best I’ve had in London.
 Wash it down with a digestivo, limoncello – if you have a taste for an intense lemony flavour – or the delightfully sweet fragolino, an Italian strawberry liqueur.